karthikp32/Introduction-to-C/Bitcount/Bitwise_Operators_Notes.md

 Class of Problems that AND Operator Can Be Useful For:
 1) keeping the same value, 0 or 1, for certain bits in the original binary number
 2) Only keeping certain bits ON
+3) Clear the original bits regardless of whether the original bit was 1 or 0 by ANDing with 0
+4) Keep the original bit as 1 or 0 by ANDing with 1

 To keep only certain bits ON, you can AND original number by a new number with 1 in places corresponding to the bits you want to keep